Home » Blog » Adding Guests to Microsoft Teams securely and in compliance

 NOTE: To add guests in Teams, you must be a Team owner.
 In case you are an IT administrator instead, you might need to promote yourself to a Team owner (in order to do this, simply go to the Teams Admin Center and select Teams ➜ Manage Teams.)

-Following is the step by step process of adding guests to Microsoft Teams:
+Following is the step by step process of adding guests to Microsoft Teams.

 • Go to the MS Teams app, select Teams in the navigation bar on the left side, and choose the Team where you want to add a guest.

-• Click on the pencil next to the guest’s name and select “Edit Guest Information” and change their automatically generated user name to a normal name.
+• (optional) Click on the pencil next to the guest’s name and select “Edit Guest Information” and change their automatically generated user name to a normal name.
 Confirm with a click on the checkmark.

 • Then click “Add”.